-21 In fact, Watkins specifically ties the problems two-standpoint theories have with the grounding thesis to these features of it.
-The second feature, that "not only does the noumenal world of things in themselves cause the existence of appearances . . ., it is also responsible for the laws that govern appearances" can also be accommodated on a two-standpoint interpretation, and the discussion of causal laws in sections 2 and 3 suggests how this might be done.
+20 In fact, Watkins specifically ties the problems two-standpoint theories have with the grounding thesis to these features of it.
+The second feature, that "not only does the noumenal world of things in themselves cause the existence of appearances..., it is also responsible for the laws that govern appearances" can also be accommodated on a two-standpoint interpretation, and my discussion of causal laws in sections 2 and 3 suggests how this might be done.

-explanations, it implicitly recognizes its own always only partially formulated explanations as dependent upon something more fundamental.
-Moreover, even the theoretical standpoint is importantly practical in the sense that the theorizer herself sees herself as a free agent, capable of making judgments based on the best evidence, and not merely as a result of various causes.
-Thus the practice of science depends on freedom in a deeper way than the practice of morality depends on science: "The enterprise of naturalistic explanation itself depends on freedom" (O'Neill: 69, see too Korsgaard CKE: 185, n.18).
+cannot claim knowledge of "things-in-themselves," it posits things-inthemselves indirectly, as vaguely articulated ideals toward which scientific attempts at explanation aim.
+The incompleteness of science discussed earlier shows that within the theoretical standpoint itself, every particular explanation includes the recognition that something more needs to be said, that the explanation is incomplete.
+There is "a system of formal conditions that our understanding of the empirical world presupposes," and in the case of human beings, "we...not only see ourselves as parts of nature with a certain incompletely known empirical character; we...also see this empirical character as presupposing another, unknowable but intelligible character" (O'Neill 1989, p.
+69).
+While theoretical reason cannot posit freedom to fill in those incomplete explanations, it implicitly recognizes its own always only partially formulated explanations as dependent upon something more fundamental, something that turns out to be the realm of freedom.21 Second, even the theoretical standpoint is importantly practical in the sense that the theorizer sees herself as a free agent, capable of making judgments based on the best evidence, and not merely as a result of various causes.
+Thus the practice of science depends on freedom in a deeper way than the practice of morality depends on science: "The enterprise of naturalistic explanation itself depends on freedom" (O'Neill 1989, p.
+69, cf. Korsgaard 1996a, p.
+185, n18).22